πΈπΎSyria Political Stability: 0.1/100

 Composite score is the unweighted average of six governance dimensions, each measured on a 0-100 percentile scale.

 Syria has a population of approximately 6.7 million people, many of whom are internally displaced due to ongoing conflict.
-The country has a rich cultural heritage, with Arabic as the official language.
-The population is predominantly Muslim, with a significant Christian minority.
+The country has a diverse ethnic composition, but Arabic is the official language.
+The population has faced significant challenges, including food insecurity and economic hardship due to the civil war.

 Governance Indicators